big-data-lab/K-Tree/index.md

 1. Crop type and yield classification
 2. Land cover change monitoring
-3. Classifying gullies in the landscape
+3. Gullies classification in landscape
+4. Hierarchical classification of segmented imagery for vegetation
-4. Others
+5. Others

 Below are the detailed information regarding K-Tree clustering software compiling and usages: